 This course is designed for people with only a few years of experience in the health and safety field, and for those newer to the metalcasting industry.
 Some participants may have worked in a foundry for decades but manage safety and health as only one of many responsibilities.

 The 5th International Ferrous Melting Conference is a 3-day gathering co-sponsored by the AFS Melting Methods and Materials Division.
-The conference will be held Oct 30 – Nov.
-1, 2019, in Nashville, Tennessee, USA, with over 200 attendees expected.
+The conference will be held Oct.
+30 - Nov.
+1, 2019, in Nashville, Tennessee, with more than 200 expected attendees.
 Speakers from the foundry and related melting industries will focus of the topics of coreless melting, channel furnace melting and holding, pressure pouring, cupola melting, metallurgy, and charge materials.